efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/reference/RCBase/GeoFullPhysVol.md

 `const std::string &  getAbsoluteName () const` Returns the absolute name of the volume.
 This is a “/” separated string of names whose substrings represent physical volumes along the path from the world physical volume down to this volume.

-`Query<unsigned int> getId () const` Returns an integer identifier for labeling purposes.
+`std::optional<unsigned int> getId () const` Returns an integer identifier for labeling purposes.

 `bool isShared() const` Accessor to determine whether the full physical volume is shared; i.e, used more than once in the geometry description.
 Given full physical volumes cannot be shared, this method is expected to only return `false`.

-`Query<unsigned int> indexOf (PVConstLink daughter) const` Accessor to determine the index of a daughter physical volume, in other words, in position within the list of daughters.
+`std::optional<unsigned int> indexOf (PVConstLink daughter) const` Accessor to determine the index of a daughter physical volume, in other words, in position within the list of daughters.
 The result only counts physical volumes as daughters, not their properties.

 `PVConstLink getParent () const` Returns the parent physical volume.
 In case the parent is not unique (i.e., if the physical volume is shared), return NULL.